Bus transport in Queensland

-In Queensland, Australia, public bus services are coordinated by the Queensland Government's Department of Transport and Main Roads and provided by over 1000 operators.
-The coordination of public bus transport generally falls under three schemes: TransLink services, QConnect services and the remaining rural/regional school services.
-Some operators also provide entirely private bus services in Queensland which are not subject to the same route and ticketing regulation as the public route providers, or segments thereof, are.
+Public bus services in Queensland are coordinated by the Queensland Government's Department of Transport and Main Roads.
+The vast majority of bus services in Queensland are coordinated by the Translink division of the Department, who manage timetabling and ticketing systems, and contract operations to over 1000 private service operators around the state.

 History

 Historically, Brisbane operated a network of trolleybuses and trams which were closed in 1969 in favour of an increased bus fleet for Brisbane.

-TransLink services
+Urban services

+South-East Queensland

-TransLink, a division of the Queensland Department of Transport and Main Roads, coordinates the provision all urban and some school bus services across South East Queensland.
-Responsibility for the actual operation of bus services rests with 17 subcontracted bus service providers, such as Brisbane Transport, each allocated a specific contract area within the region and which operate services pursuant to TransLink's timetabling and integrated ticketing system that uses contactless smartcards known as the go card.
+Translink is the division of the Department of Transport and Main Roads that coordinates the provision all public bus services and some school bus services across South East Queensland.
+Operation of these bus services are contracted to the Brisbane City Council within the bounds of that local government area, and various private operators in the rest of South-East Queensland.
+Services are pursuant to Translink's timetabling and integrated ticketing system, including the go card.

-TransLink also oversees Queensland Rail suburban trains and Transdev Brisbane Ferries on the Brisbane River to enable an integrated public transport system for the region.
+Translink also oversees Queensland Rail suburban trains and RiverCity Ferries on the Brisbane River to enable an integrated public transport system for the region.